-2.0 The StFXAUT shall elect from its Membership at least three representatives to the University Pension Plan Committee.
+- 2.0 The StFXAUT shall elect from its Membership at least three representatives to the University Pension Plan Committee.
 That committee shall meet at least once in each Plan Year and shall be actively involved in any re-negotiations to the Plan and decisions including, but not limited to, the Plan provider and investment options within the Plan.
-The Committee shall be entitled to receive regular reports from the Plan provider on matters of performance and operations, as well as any special reports that may be requested or prepared that pertain to the Plan.
+The Committee shall be entitled to receive regular reports from the Plan provider on matters of performance and operations, as well as any special reports that may be requested or prepared that pertain to the Plan. - 3.0 The Pension plan currently in operation shall continue in operation for the term of the Agreement, or until such time during the agreement as a new plan is agreed upon by the Employer and the Association.
+The Employer shall make no change in the Pension plan without the consent of the Association.